 We are a community and recovery efforts will be more successful if we work together!

-Recycling can prevent the waste of potentially useful materials and reduce the consumption of fresh raw materials, energy usage, air pollution and water pollution.
+Recycling and composting can prevent the waste of potentially useful materials and reduce the consumption of fresh raw materials, energy usage, air pollution and water pollution.

 The Environmental Protection Agency estimates that 75% of the American waste stream is recyclable, but we only recycle about 30% of it.
 The average American generates over 4 pounds of trash every day, about 1.5 tons of solid waste per year.
 Reducing, reusing and recycling can help to make more efficient use of resources.